Paula Johnson

+Early life and education

 Paula Johnson was born and raised in New York.
 She spoke to WGBH about her childhood: "I was very fortunate growing up in Brooklyn.
 I have one sister, and from a very early age my mother focused on us not only being well-educated, but also thinking independently.
 I think that gave me the latitude to think differently about my college education.
 I went to Harvard Radcliffe, which allowed me to really have my first introduction to women's health."
-Separately, she said the best piece of advice her mom gave her was to "find your voice and not let failure knock you down."
-Additionally, Paula had always been passionate about science as well as helping others, making a career in medicine ideal.
-Johnson resides in Wellesley, Massachusetts with her family.
-She is married to Robert Sands, a rheumatologist at Atrius Health of Harvard University and has a son who attended Harvard, a teenage daughter, and two Havanese dogs.

-Education

-Johnson's educational career began at Samuel J. Tilden High School in Brooklyn.
-She then attended Radcliffe College at Harvard University, where she majored in biology and graduated in 1980.
+Johnson graduated from Samuel J. Tilden High School in Brooklyn.
+She then attended Radcliffe College, where she majored in biology and graduated in 1980.
 Afterward, she attended Harvard Medical School.
 Developing an interest clinical epidemiology, she also studied at the Harvard School of Public Health.
-In 1985 she received her medical doctor's degree (M.D.) and a master's in public health (MPH) degrees from Harvard.
+In 1985, she received her medical doctor's degree (M.D.) and a master's in public health (MPH) degrees from Harvard.

 Medical career

 After graduating, Johnson began a residency in internal medicine and cardiovascular medicine at Brigham and Women's Hospital, where she decided to specialize in cardiology.
 In 1990, she became the first African American ever to hold the position of chief medical resident at the hospital.

 Johnson worked in the hospital's cardiac transplant unit and served as director of Quality Management Services.
 As chief of the Division of Women's Health, she focused on women's access to cardiology care and the quality of that care.
 Johnson has also focused much of her work on educating and empowering African-American women, who are 50 percent more likely to die of cardiovascular disease than white women.

-Johnson has been an important voice in making the case that men and women differ at the cellular level.
-Because of cellular differences, a number of diseases manifest differently in men and women.
-This has important implications for research, treatment, and patient care.
-Johnson was the lead author on "Sex-Specific Medical Research: Why Women’s Health Can’t Wait" (2014), from the Mary Horrigan Connors Center for Women’s Health & Gender Biology at Brigham and Women’s Hospital.

-Traditionally, research studies and clinical trials of drugs and other treatments have tested men, not women.
-The lack of testing on women, combined with sex differences, has meant that women are much more likely to be negatively effected by side effects and differences in response to dosages when drugs are released to market.